openedx/edx-platform/docs/course_authors/source/create_new_course.rst

 #.
 Enter text for your page.
 You can switch to HTML mode if needed.
 #.
 To edit the Display Name, click **Settings**.
 #.
 Click **Save**.

+To delete a static page, click **Delete** in the row for the page.
+Confirm the deletion.

 ==================